Some remarks on Folkman graphs for triangles: Concluding remarks

+and that for large $q$, one can destroy all $K_4$'s in $H_q$ while preserving the Ramsey property $H_q \longrightarrow K_3$.
+We believe it is possible that the requirement that $q$ is large to be purely a defect of our method as opposed to a fundamental property of the graphs $H_q$.
+On the other hand, as detailed in Appendix~\ref{section: appendix} below, we ran a number of computer-aided experiments on $H_3$ to test whether it contained any genuine Folkman graph as a subgraph, none of which succeeded.
+With this in mind, we pose the following problem. \begin{problem} Decide whether the graph $H_3$ has a $K_4$-free subgraph $H$ with $H \longrightarrow K_3$. \end{problem}

+Since $H_3$ has 63 vertices, a solution to this problem in the affirmative would resolve Graham's \$100 problem.

-Since all previous work on effective bounds for $f(2,3,4)$ have used some version of Goodman's formula, which is highly specific to two-colorings and triangles, none have admitted an extension to colorings using three or more colors.
-Thus, it would be interesting to determine whether the graphs $H_q$ exhibit similar quasi-Folkman properties for more than two colors.
+It is also worth mentioning that since all previous work on effective bounds for $f(2,3,4)$ have used some version of Goodman's formula or maximum cuts, which are both highly specific to two-colorings, none have admitted an extension to colorings using three or more colors.
+Thus, it would be interesting to determine whether the graphs $H_q$ exhibit similar ``quasi-Folkman" properties for more than two colors.

 \begin{problem} Show that for $r \geq 3$ and $q = q(r)$ sufficiently large, every $r$-coloring of $E(H_q)$ contains a monochromatic $K_3$ in $\scT_q$. \end{problem}